Is there bias against men in divorce?

 In terms of child custody, the statistics are again in favour of women.
 Figures show that over 80% of children of separated parents, do live with their mother.

 Advice for men

-It is unfair to say that there is a bias against men in divorce but men are often forgotten in the process and are usually the losers in these cases (this is not to say that a woman who has been through a difficult or even abusive relationship could ever be considered a winner).
-A husband can find themselves facing life without their wife, house or kids in an instant and this can be difficult to comprehend.
+It is unfair to say that there is a bias against men in divorce but men are often forgotten in the process, and are usually the ‘losers’ in these cases (this is not to say that a woman who has been through a difficult or even abusive relationship could ever be considered a ‘winner’).
+A husband can find themselves facing a life without their partner, house or kids in an instant, and this can be very difficult to comprehend.

 Our Divorce and Separation solicitors advise that planning for the future is one of the most important factors to consider for those going through a divorce.
 Where will you live?
 How will the finances be divided?
 It is best to consider all potential scenarios so nothing comes as a shock.